 A cup of tea, all the way!
-Milk, no sugar, in my favorite mug.
+Milk, no sugar, in my favourite mug.

 What's your fave craft snack?

-I love making flavored popcorn!
-It’s such a versatile base, you can make every flavor from salted caramel to peri-peri spice, and it doesn’t fill you up too much!
+I love making flavoured popcorn!
+It’s such a versatile base, you can make every flavour from salted caramel to peri-peri spice, and it doesn’t fill you up too much!